truongdodang/url-shortener/README.md

 1. Infrastructures: design an architecture for easy deployment (such as using Kubernetes, Docker), CI/CD, etc.
 2. Security: We use JWT for authentication, and use the 'rack-attack' gem to prevent spammers.
 We also can use OAuth 2.
 I also think about revoking the access permissions (jwt token).
+We also need to prevent the abuse, viruses, etc.
 3. Performance & scaling: vertical and horizontal scaling, increase the number of characters of a shortened link from 5 to 6, 7, or 8 to generate more shorten URLs.
-4. Documentation: we can use swagger
+4. Documentation: we can use Swagger.
+5. Other features: We can add more features about user management, link management, tracking and analyses.